Last updated: 6/30/2016

-Georgia’s LLC law says that, unless the operating agreement provides otherwise, a Georgia LLC owner’s personal creditors cannot foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
-If you want the best limited liability protection, your LLC operating agreement should not authorize any type of collection procedures be allowed against the LLC.
+Georgia’s LLC law says that, unless a Georgia LLC’s operating agreement or articles of organization state otherwise, a Georgia LLC owner’s personal creditors cannot foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
+Obviously, Georgia LLC operating agreements should never (and ordinarily do not) authorize that these collection procedures be allowed.

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, a Georgia LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
+If you are really concerned about protecting the assets in your Georgia SMLLC against personal creditors, you should consider adding another member to your LLC.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.